The Gap Isn't Talent. It's Experience.

 The best stuff came when Armas got on the ball.
 Around the half-hour mark, he found Healy, who slipped Ricol in through the center — and for about five seconds, you saw what this team is going to look like when it clicks.
 That Armas-to-Healy-to-Ricol sequence through the middle might be the recipe this season.
 It just needs more reps.

 Then, right before halftime, Garcia made Fort Wayne pay.
-1-0 Naples going into the break — and the timing stung.
+1-0 Naples going into the break.
+The cardinal sin in soccer is to not get scored on in the last 5 min of each half.
+Mentality and focus will fix that.
 FWFC had been hanging in there, competing, and then gave up a goal at the worst possible moment.
-The kind of goal that changes a locker room at halftime.
+The kind of goal that changes the mood in the locker room at halftime.

 The second half was more of the same — Fort Wayne competing but not quite creating enough.
-Taylor Gray was a problem all night for Naples — quick, smart, always in the right spot.
+Naples had some talent, like Taylor Gray.
+He was a problem all night — quick, smart, always in the right spot.
 He should have scored.
-Avery made his changes — Solis came on as a target forward, Awoudor and Terry got their first professional minutes — but the subs were more about getting a look at the roster than chasing the game.
+Avery made his late game changes — Solis came on as a target forward (a forward!), Awoudor and Terry got their first professional minutes — but couldn’t find the equalizer.

 The Defender’s Verdict

 Here’s the honest take: Fort Wayne FC lost this game on experience and physicality.
 That’s it.
 Not tactics, not effort, not talent.
 We watched a squad that would have handled most of League Two — where this club has dominated for years — get punished by the exact things that make League One a different animal.
-This level doesn’t wait for you to figure it out.
+This is the new level of play and it won’t wait for Fort Wayne FC to figure it out.

-The center-back question is the headline coming out of Match Day 1, and we need to talk about it directly.
+The center-back question is the headline coming out of Matchday 1, and we need to talk about it this week.
 Dias is sharp.
 He reads the game, he organizes, and he’s clearly a leader.
-But he seemed to be physically slight, and the physical demands of this league showed up on the Bachstein goal that sealed the result — a first-pro-game mistake that League One strikers will finish every time.
+But he seemed to be physically slight on the night, and the physical demands of this league showed up on the Bachstein goal that sealed the result — a first-pro-game mistake that League One strikers will finish every time.
 He needs to add muscle.
 That’s not a shot — it’s just the reality of playing center back at this level.
 Then there’s James Musa.
 The man has 182 professional appearances.
 He played at Plymouth.
 And honestly?
 He wasn’t bringing it.
 Not the energy, not the urgency, not the physicality you’d expect from the most experienced defender on the pitch.
-Meanwhile, Reid Sproat — a kid from Auburn, Indiana, making his professional debut — might have been our best center back on the night.
+Meanwhile, Reid Sproat — the hometown kid, making his professional debut — might have been our best center back on the night.
 Couldn’t tell it was his first pro game.
-That’s great news for Sproat.
-It’s a real concern if the veteran option is getting outworked by the debutant.
+That’s great news for both the team and Sproat.
+It’s a real concern if the veteran is getting outworked by the debutant.

 On the flip side: Javier Armas is the guy.
-I’m calling it now, Match Day 1.
+I’m calling it now, Matchday 1.
 Future captain.
 He was calm when everything around him was chaotic, picked the right pass, controlled the tempo when he could.
 You can tell he’s been doing this — two years starting every match at Atlanta United 2 shows up in how he carries himself.
-Taig Healy is a fighter.
+And Taig Healy — he’s a fighter.
 Scrappy on the ball, good vision, and he wanted it more than most guys out there.
+Early choice for fan favorite.
 Becher took longer to get going, but when he finally used that big frame to step into defenders and win the ball back, good things happened — including a dangerous cross in the second half.
 That’s the version of Becher we need every week.
 Ricol did what a target 9 is supposed to do — hold the ball up and let the attack develop.
 But when he dropped too deep to receive, Healy and Becher lost their reference point.
 That spacing needs work.

 One more thing: set pieces.
-Who delivers them for us?
+Who regularly delivers them?
 Who attacks them?
 Juan Solis came off the bench late and the man is 6’8” — an absolute tower.
 Maybe even “The Tower”?
-That’s one hell of a nickname.
-But we never saw a real dead-ball plan tonight, but we have the ingredients.
+That might be his new nickname.
+Definitely the surprise of the night was seeing Solis deployed at the opposite end of the pitch from where I was expecting him.
+Looking like Avery’s got a unique chess piece for his late game tactics.

 Here’s what I’ll say to close: the formation works.
 The identity is there — press high, defend in a five, attack with three in the back, play through the middle or get the wingbacks wide and into space.
 The player selection makes sense for what Avery and Oliver Gage are building.
 What’s missing is experience, physicality, and the kind of composure that only comes from playing real professional minutes.
-Awoudor and Terry showed the college-to-pro gap when they came on.
-The whole squad showed first-game rust.
+There was a college-to-pro gap for some, but not all.
+It’s a young squad.
+There was first-game jitters and rust.
 None of that is permanent.
 All of it is fixable.

 Always FWD.